floooh/floooh.github.io/_posts/2021-02-07-sokol-api-overhaul.md

 describe the buffer size...

 I actually went back and forth on this a few time until I settled for the current solution.
-Think of the top-level .size items as the buffer size, and the .data.size item as the size of the data that's copied into the buffer on creation.
+Think of the top-level .size item as the buffer size, and the .data.size item as the size of the data that's copied into the buffer on creation.
 Currently there's a restriction that the data size must match the buffer size, but this might be relaxed in later API versions, allowing the initially